stimulusreflex/stimulus_reflex/README.md

 ### Render Delay

-An attempt is made to reduce repaint/reflow jitter when users may trigger lots of updates.
+An attempt is made to reduce repaint/reflow jitter when users trigger lots of updates.

-You can control how long to wait (think debounce) prior to updating the page.
+You can control how long to wait _(think debounce)_ prior to updating the page.
 Simply set the `renderDelay` _(milliseconds)_ option when registering the controller.

 ```javascript